Skip to content ↓

 The phrase ‘Most Able’ refers to the top 5-10% of pupils in a given year group based on academic potential from KS2 data, CATS data and attainment in lessons.

 At Rooks Heath School there are two ways of identifying Most Able students.
 Initial identification is carried out using Key Stage 2 SATs data and CATs results.
 A letter is sent to parents or carers informing them of their child’s inclusion on the register usually by December of the student's time in Year 7.
-The other method of identification involves individual subject teachers, who are invited to nominate new students for inclusion on the register.

 Students on the Most Able Register will receive enrichment activities to broaden their horizons.
 These will include: